Skip to content Skip to sidebar Skip to footer

 • Specialized technician labor rates

 It’s important to work with your insurance provider and a Tesla-certified shop to get a proper estimate that reflects all necessary steps.
-Learn more about collision repair costs and why premium vehicles cost more to repair.

 Questions to Ask Your Tesla Repair Shop